Hvasquezdev/Hvasquezdev/README.md

 # 👋 Hector Vasquez Front-End developer
 👋 I'm Hector Vasquez.
-I'm a Software developer | Front-End with modern JavaScript with about 5 years of experience working with 𝐘𝐂 startups.
+I'm a Senior Frontend Engineer with about 6 years of experience, passionate about crafting high-performance, accessible, and SEOfriendly user experiences.

-Proactive developer learning new things and improving current skills daily.
-Proeficent with the most modern technologies like modern JavaScript-Typescript / Vue.Js / React.js also knowledge in S.O.L.I.D. principles and software architecture patterns to keep a good organization and maintainability in the front-end code.
+Skilled in modern Frontend technologies and proficient in S.O.L.I.D. principles and software architecture patterns, ensuring scalable and maintainable code.
+Proven track record leading and mentoring teams, delivering impactful results in fast-paced environments, and contributing proactively to product discovery and innovation.

 I consider myself a quick learner and love playing around 3D web with Three.js, still learning and playing a lot with it.

 ## I speak 💬
 - Spanish (Native)
-- English (Intermediate - learning)
+- English (Intermediate)

 ## My skills 🎯
 - HTML5